jindrichmynarz/dissertation/parts/statistical_relational_learning.md

 <!-- #### Statistical relational learning for linked open data -->

 LOD is a prime example of a large-scale source of relational data afflicted with the above-mentioned ills.
-The open nature of LOD has direct consequences to data inconsistency and noisiness.
+The open nature of LOD has direct consequences for data inconsistency and noisiness.
 These consequences make LOD challenging for reasoning and querying.
 While SRL can overcome these challenges to some extent, they pose a massive hurdle for traditional reasoning using inference based on description logic.
 Logical inference imposes strict constraints on its input, which are often violated in real-world data [@Nickel2016, p.
 28]: